SehyunRyu/SehyunRyu.github.io/tabs/publications.md

 ---

 I do not have any puublications now :)
-Maybe I could get publications in graduate school.
+Maybe I could get publications in a graduate school.